Alaska’s Covid Resources

 Content audit ✽ Card sort similarity matrix ✽ Dendrogram ✽ Competitive analysis ✽ Sitemap with redesigned information architecture ✽ Wireframe

 Independent project not affiliated with the state of Alaska, unsuccessfully attempted to make contact to volunteer.
 Understandably — there was a roaring pandemic keeping them busy

 The year is 2020.
 COVID-19 vaccines haven’t been released yet.
 Staying informed is one of the few ways we can feel empowered as the world faces a pandemic.
 Who do we trust to inform us?
 How do we access that information?

 Residents of Alaska do not have one centralize resource for information about the coronavirus pandemic.
 Instead, they have two redundant websites published by their state.
-The State of Alaska Department of Health and Social Services (DHSS) COVID-19 website and the State of Alaska's COVID-19 website serve the same purpose, featuring information about the virus, the state’s health orders and alerts, and safety guidance for individuals and businesses.
+The State of Alaska Department of Health and Social Services (DHSS) COVID-19 website and the State of Alaska Governor’s Office COVID-19 website serve the same purpose, featuring information about the virus, the state’s health orders and alerts, and safety guidance for individuals and businesses.

 I conducted a remote interview with a 67-year-old woman who has lived in Juneau, Alaska for four decades to get a better understanding of the COVID-19 information she values and the challenges that may be unique to Alaska.